chiroptical/texcollab/README.md

 As I said, I dislike `git merge` for LaTeX and I need a simple workflow for new students.
 So, the model consists of the `master` branch (advisor) and a branch for each "student" (I will refer to myself as the student i.e. the `barrymoo` branch).
 The student is never allowed to commit to `master` and my advisor is never allowed to commit to `barrymoo`.
-Neither the student nor the advisor will ever `git merge`.
+Neither the student nor the advisor will ever `texcollab merge` (note it doesn't exist!).

 # How can I use this model?

 It's pretty easy, I promise.
 First, you need to set up some configuration variables inside `.texcollab` (see the one in this repo as an example).
-We are using this tool for publications which means a public github really isn't a great idea.
-We have a storage server with `ssh` access, the domain goes in `TEXCOLLAB_REMOTE_DOMAIN`.
+My group uses this tool for publications which means a public github really isn't a great idea.
+We have storage on a remote machine with `ssh` access, that domain is in `TEXCOLLAB_REMOTE_DOMAIN`.
 On the remote machine exists a place where I put my "in-progress" publications, something like `/$SOME_PATH/shared/latex/barrymoo/$PROJECT_NAME`, which I set as `TEXCOLLAB_REMOTE_DIR` (obviously all but the `$PROJECT_NAME` should already exist!).
-The project name should be unique and will be stored on the remote machine as `$PROJECT_NAME.git` (a standard style for git repos).
-Finally, you should set your advisors and your name for `TEXCOLLAB_ADVISOR/TEXCOLLAB_STUDENT`, respectively.
+The project name should be unique and will be stored on the remote machine as `$PROJECT_NAME.git` (a standard style for git remote repos).
+Finally, you should set your advisors and your user name for `TEXCOLLAB_ADVISOR/TEXCOLLAB_STUDENT`, respectively.
 Now place your `*.tex` file, `*.bib` files (if necessary), figures to the `figures` directory (Always use `supporting-information.tex` for supporting information).
-Run `texcollab init`, if you have figures run `texcollab figures push` (additionally), and let the git magic ensue :)
+Run `texcollab init`, if you have figures run `texcollab figures push` (additionally), and let the git magic ensue :) Note, that `texcollab compile` exists and you should probably make sure it compiles properly before sending it to your advisor (they hate when it doesn't compile right!).

 # How does my advisor use this model?